DakshMehrotra/Containerization-and-DevOps/Assignment-1/Readme.md

 This project demonstrates a **containerized full-stack web application** using Docker.
 It includes a **frontend, backend API, and PostgreSQL database**, orchestrated with **Docker Compose** and connected through an **IPVLAN network with static IP addresses**.

-The project also demonstrates **Docker image optimization techniques**, comparing:
+The project demonstrates **Docker image optimization techniques**, comparing:

 * Optimized build (Alpine + Multi-stage)
-* Non-optimized build (Standard images)
+* Non-optimized build (Standard images) -> Just for backend image

 This project fulfills the requirements of the **Containerization and DevOps assignment**.